 Commercial drain unblockers can damage your pipes.

 - Use a snake.
 A plumber’s snake is an auger-like tool for removing obstructions from pipes.
-If using one does not work on your sink drain, you can buy them at hardware stores.

-Drain rods have flexible shafts that allow you to maneuver them into tight places within your plumbing system, so they’re ideal if there’s something stuck at the bottom of your sink or in one of its pipes.
+- Drain rods have flexible shafts that allow you to maneuver them into tight places within your plumbing system

 If you’re dealing with a clog that won’t budge, it might be time to call in the professionals.
-If the clog is caused by something that doesn’t dissolve or break down in the water (like food) and the drain cleaner you use isn’t working, there’s a good chance they can help you out.
+If the clog is caused by something that doesn’t dissolve or break down in the water and the drain cleaner you use isn’t working, there’s a good chance they can help you out.